Uber merging with rival Yandex in Russia and five other countries - Article - BNN

 IMPROVED DRIVING CONDITIONS

-The unified business in Russia and surrounding markets also helps Uber become more sustainable, he said, by helping it cut losses as part of a global drive toward eventual profitability.
+The unified business in Russia and nearby markets also helps Uber become more sustainable, Gore-Coty said, by helping it cut losses as part of a global drive toward eventual profitability.

-Uber reported in late May that its net loss, excluding employee stock options and other items, narrowed in the first quarter to US$708 million from US$991 million in the fourth quarter.
+Uber said in May its net loss, excluding employee stock options and other items, narrowed in the first quarter to US$708 million from US$991 million in the fourth quarter.
+This week, it told investors that losses continued to decline in the second quarter, a source familiar with the report said.

-The ownership stakes reflect how Yandex.Taxi is roughly twice the size of Uber in the region.
+The ownership stakes reflect how Yandex.Taxi is roughly twice the size of Uber in the region as measured both in terms of rides and gross bookings, the companies said.

-As of June, Yandex.Taxi had an annual run rate of 285 million rides and gross bookings of US$1.01 billion, while Uber had 134 million rides and US$566 million in bookings, the companies said.

-Yandex and Uber compete in Russia with rivals including Fasten-owned Rutaxi and Saturn, Maxim and Gett, the Israeli startup backed by German automaker Volkswagen.
+Yandex and Uber compete in Russia with rivals including Fasten/Rutaxi, Maxim and Gett, the Israeli startup backed by German automaker Volkswagen (VLKAY.PK).

 Yandex.Taxi, which was founded in 2011, is active in 127 cities across the region.
 Uber, founded in 2009, is active in 16 cities in Russia and five cities in Azerbaijan, Belarus and Kazakhstan.
 Uber does not now operate in Armenia or Georgia.

+Russia's federal anti-monopoly regulator said the deal could pose risks to competition and a thorough analysis was needed before it could be approved, local news agencies reported.

-Following the closing of the deal, passengers will be able to continue to use either Yandex or Uberapps.
-The driver apps of the two companies will be integrated into a single app for greater efficiency, they said.
+Following completion, passengers will be able to continue to use either Yandex or Uber apps.
+The driver apps of the two companies will be integrated into a single app for greater efficiency, the companies said.

-Yandex.Taxi Chief Executive Tigran Khudaverdyan will become the CEO of the combined business and Yandex will consolidate the new company's results in its financial statements.
-Yandex will hold four board seats, while Uber holds three, they said.

 Uber operates in nearly 600 cities worldwide.